College Students and the Dangers of Binge Drinking

 vomiting, lack of judgment, or even passing out.
 If a person vomits when passed out,

-the airway can become blocked.
+they can choke on their vomit.
 The result can be death.

 Researchers looked at the consequences of heavy drinking among college students ages